XuehaoSun/test-azure/README.md

 Model inference: Roughly speaking , two key steps are required to get the model's result.
 The first one is moving the model from the memory to the cache piece by piece, in which, memory bandwidth $B$ and parameter count $P$ are the key factors, theoretically the time cost is  $P\*4 /B$.
 The second one is  computation, in which, the device's computation capacity  $C$  measured in FLOPS and the forward FLOPs $F$ play the key roles, theoretically the cost is $F/C$.

+Text generation:  The most famous application of LLMs is text generation, which predicts the next token/word  based on the inputs/context.
+To generate a sequence of texts, we need to predict them one by one.
+In this scenario,  $F\\approx P$  if some operations like bmm are ignored and past key values have been saved.
+However, the  $C/B$ of the modern device could be to **100X,** that makes the memory bandwidth as the bottleneck in this scenario.